 An enthusiastic church-crawler since childhood, he says Salisbury has many "fantastic" churches.
-Asked to name a favourite, he settles on St Nicholas, Moreton, Dorset (pictured left), an early Gothic Revival church featuring 13 unusual engraved glass windows executed by Sir Laurence Whistler between 1955 and 1985.
+Asked to name a favourite, he settles on St Nicholas Moreton in Dorset, an early Gothic Revival church featuring 13 unusual engraved glass windows executed by Sir Laurence Whistler between 1955 and 1985.